abidibo/react-cam-roi/README.md

 > Still in development!

 This is a react component which lets you draw regions of interest (ROI) over images, manage metadata and import/export everything.

-Metadata are dynamic information that can be attached to the whole image or to each ROI.
-The ROI that can be drawn, and the metadata are controlled through a configuration object.
+Metadata are dynamic information that can be attached to the whole image and/or to each ROI.
+The number of drawable ROIs can also be configured.

 ![Screenshot](./react-cam-roi.png)

 It provides one component: `RoiEditor` and one provider: `UiProvider`.
 The editor lets you draw regions of interest over a given image (url).
-Each has dynamic metadata attached (configured via api).
+Each ROI can have dynamic metadata attached (configured via api).
 Export and import functionality is also provided.

 Features:

 - Autosizing of the editor: the canvas resizes to the size of the image, but it's also responsive, so if the container width is smaller, then the canvas is resized accordingly keeping the aspect ratio.
 - Draw polylines, polygons and rectangles, change dimensions and rotate them.
+- Support for number of drawable ROIs, defining a rule for each type.
-- Support for dynamic metadata information attached to each shape and the whole image.
+- Support for dynamic metadata information attached to each shape and the whole image (with validation included).
 - Import and export shapes and metadata in json format.
 - Highly customizable: shape colors, custom components and css classes.